JamesJJ/docker-monitor-fluent/README.md

 This is a very lightweight container that you can run on each of your docker machines.
 Forwarding to fluentd is an easy way to aggregate the resource data.
 Fluentd has many [plugins](https://www.fluentd.org/plugins), so for example fluentd can directly input data to Elasticsearch, and then you can query or visualalize with Kibana.

-![Container memory usage](test/201608-docker-cluster-memory.jpg?raw=true "Container memory usage") *Screenshot: Memory usage for each container visualized in Kibana*
+![Container memory usage](test/201608-docker-cluster-memory.jpg?raw=true "Container memory usage") *Screenshot: Memory usage for each container in a docker cluster visualized in Kibana*

 ### What information is available?